<span>3.3 GPA Colleges: See Schools That Accept a 3.3 GPA</span>

 What Colleges Can I Get Into With a 3.3 GPA?

-With a 3.3 GPA, you’ll be competitive for admission at a large number of colleges and universities.
-We’ve put together a list of colleges that have a history of accepting students with a 3.3-3.4 GPA below.
+With a 3.3 GPA, you’ll be competitive for admission at many colleges and universities.
+We’ve compiled a list of colleges with a history of accepting students with a 3.3-3.4 GPA below.

 The most important thing at this point is to stay invested in doing the work that earned a 3.3 GPA.
 Identify the study habits and testing strategies that have been effective and repeat them.